OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-ionic.md

 ## Android Permisions

 In the previous section, we have seen how we can connect to the session and publish our webcam.
-Before we publish our webcam, we have to take account that we are working with a cordova application.
+Before we publish it, we have to take account that we are working with a cordova application.

 Keeping this in mind, our app will need get access to the camera and the microphone.
 We have to provide to it with the necessary permission of the device.

- Following the next steps, we will be able to do that.
+Following the next steps, we have been able to set up the permisions required for OpenVidu works in Android device.

+These configurations are included in the **openvidu-ionic** project we provide you.
+Otherwise, if you want to **start a new project with Ionic and OpenVidu**, you should follow these four steps:

  1) Install [android-permissions](https://beta.ionicframework.com/docs/native/android-permissions) Cordova and Ionic Native Plugin: